 That should get you fuelled for an exploration of the shops around Broadway.
 This is where you’ll find a slew of Asian grocery stores — the perfect place for culinary inspiration and pantry stocking.
 Get all the Indian spices and ingredients you’ll need at Shri Ram Groceries and P&C Grocery & Convenience Store, everything for Indonesian dishes at Asian Supermarket Toko, and Sri Lankan supplies at Paradise Groceries.

 Not sure you want to tackle the cooking yourself?
 Phon Pi Sai serves up excellent Thai food — all the curry pastes are homemade from fresh herbs and spices to achieve authentic flavours.
-It’s not a cuisine you see every day, so take the opportunity to dine at Kaindia Fijian Restaurant.
-Some of the specialties are chilli crab, duck curry and fish surwa (fish served in a spicy broth with garlic, onion and herbs).

 For a complete change of pace, head to Misty’s Diner, a retro-inspired American eatery, serving up burgers, hotdog, fries and shakes.
 The kids will love it after a trip to Croc’s Playcentre, where they’ll be beside themselves mucking about on the slippery slides, bouncing castles, ball pits and other attractions.
 If it’s a sunny day, they might prefer an outing to Edwardes Lake Park.
 Its grassy areas overlook the lake and there are two playgrounds, walking trails, an old train engine, a basketball half court and skate park for them to enjoy.